 Various suggestions have been made for improvements in the legislative side impact test The EEVC notes that a regulatory pole test (to current Euro NCAP specification with full dummy assessment) into the existing UN ECE Regulation 95 would deliver significant benefits to society in terms of fatal and serious injuries saved.
 EEVC recommends the development of a more representative (mass and stiffness distribution) barrier than the one used currently in regulation and work towards protecting non-struck side occupants who are not covered by existing regulatory test procedures (EEVC, 2010).
+EuroNCAP increased the side impact barrier mass from 950 kg to 1.300 kg in January 2016 to more accurately represent the impacting mass of a modern European car.
 The case for a Global Technical Regulation on Pole Side Impact (PSI GTR) is being discussed in UN ECE's WP 29 following a proposal from Australia.
+Protection of occupants in far side accidents is not currently included in EU legislation despite relatively high numbers of side impact casualties in this accident configuration.
+Some restraint manufacturers do manufacture a central airbag designed to reduce occupant excursion across the passenger compartment but the take-up by manufacturers is not high.
+This may change, since EuroNCAP is proposing to introduce a non-struck side protection rating into its assessment by 2018.

-Rollover crashes
+Rollover accidents

 - Most rollovers occur off the carriageway.
-Providing the occupant is not ejected from the vehicle and the car does not strike any rigid objects, then rollovers are the least injurious of the different impact types; - If occupants remain completely inside the car (i.e. no partial ejection) they have a low injury rate as they decelerate over a relatively long period; - The risk of rollover varies with different vehicles depending on e.g. the height of the centre of gravity, suspension characteristics and loads carried; - The severity of injury depends on the presence of crash-protective roadsides and the speed of impact. - Electronic Stability Programmes can reduce some single vehicle crashes and loss of control crashes including rollovers.
+Providing the occupant is not ejected from the vehicle and the car does not strike any rigid objects, then rollovers are the least injurious of the different impact types; - If occupants remain completely inside the car (i.e. no partial ejection) they have a low injury rate as they decelerate over a relatively long period; - The risk of rollover varies with different vehicles depending on e.g. the height of the centre of gravity, suspension characteristics and loads carried;

+- The severity of injury depends on the presence of crash-protective roadsides and the speed of impact. - Electronic Stability Programmes can reduce some single vehicle accidents and loss of control accidents including rollovers.